olaoluwaidowu/Sentiment-analysis-snippet-/README.md

 # Sentiment Analysis

-> This is code snippet of sentiment analysis
+> This is a code snippet of sentiment analysis